emsuiko/codingnightffm/README.md

 There's gonna be free wifi and drinks.
 And fellow coders to hang and chat with.

 Want to come?
-Since space is limited, please register by putting your name here:
+Since space is limited, please register by putting your name here (via pull request at [github](https://github.com/emsuiko/codingnightffm)):
 | name | contact info (twitter/mail) | project you'd like to work on (optional) |
 | --- | --- | --- |
 | Anett | [@emsuiko](https://twitter.com/emsuiko) | Blog with vuepress |